NOAA-EMC/NCEPLIBS-bufr/docs/dfbftab.md

 and where, in turn, UAGP07, UAGP10, UATMP, etc. are also Table D mnemonics which can themselves be further resolved.
-So we can even nest certain replication sequences inside of other replication sequences, and, further, via the judicious use of the < > indicator, even turn on/off entire sequences of data values simply and efficiently.
+So we can even nest certain replication sequences inside of other replication sequences, and, further, via the judicious use of the &lt; &gt; indicator, even turn on/off entire sequences of data values simply and efficiently.
 An example of this is the UAWSH (i.e. "RADIOSONDE WIND SHEAR DATA") sequence, whose constituent data values are only ever present in a rawinsonde report when a level of maximum wind is being reported (and, even then, not always!).
-In this case, enclosing the entire sequence within a < >
-indicator allows the lack of such data within a report level to be noted by the use of a single bit set to "0" (i.e. 0 replications), rather than having to otherwise store the appropriate "missing" value for every constituent data value.
+In this case, enclosing the entire sequence within a &lt; &gt; indicator allows the lack of such data within a report level to be noted by the use of a single bit set to "0" (i.e. 0 replications), rather than having to otherwise store the appropriate "missing" value for every constituent data value.
 Over the course of many data levels within many data subsets within a single BUFR